magicmq/pyspigot/README.md

 ## Using PySpigot

-For complete documentation on writing/loading/running scripts, using PySpigot's provided managers, and using the plugin in general, see PySpigot's documentation.
+For complete documentation on writing/loading/running scripts, using PySpigot's provided managers, and using the plugin in general, see [PySpigot's documentation](https://pyspigot-docs.magicmq.dev/).

 For Java developers, PySpigot has an API!
-See the Javadocs for complete documentation of API available to you.
+See the [Javadocs](https://javadocs.magicmq.dev/pyspigot) for complete documentation of API available for you to use.

 ## Adding PySpigot as a Dependency